-34 CARSTEN GERNER-BEUERLE & MICHAEL ANDERSON SCHILLIG, COMPARATIVE COMPANY LAW 814 (2019).
+35 CARSTEN GERNER-BEUERLE & MICHAEL ANDERSON SCHILLIG, COMPARATIVE COMPANY LAW 814 (2019).

-35 See, e.g., Richard A. Posner, The Rights of Creditors of Affiliated Corporations, 43 U. CHI.
-L. REV. 499, 520 (1976) (arguing that the creation of separate legal entities to evade tort liability permits the externalization of costs and is socially inefficient); Henry Hansmann & Reinier Kraakman, Toward Unlimited Shareholder Liability For Corporate Torts, 100 YALE L.J.
+36 See, e.g., Richard A. Posner, The Rights of Creditors of Affiliated Corporations, 43 U. CHI.
+L. REV. 499, 520 (1976) (arguing that the creation of separate legal entities to evade tort liability permits the externalization of costs and is socially inefficient); Henry Hansmann & Reinier Kraakman, Toward Unlimited Shareholder Liability for Corporate Torts, 100 YALE L.J.
 1879 (1991).

-context of tort liability in corporate groups.36 Nevertheless, with some important exceptions,37 progress toward overcoming limited liability for the benefit of involuntary creditors (such as tort victims) and non-adjusting creditors (such as workers and consumers)38 has been glacial, if not completely stalled, in the Global North.39 Contrary to law-and-economics prescriptions, U.S. courts are less likely to pierce the corporate veil in tort cases compared to contract cases and in the parent-subsidiary setting compared to other contexts.40 Katharina Pistor has recently decried how limited liability has let shareholders off the hook for harm caused to stakeholders in case after case.41
+context of tort liability in corporate groups.37 Nevertheless, with some important exceptions,38 progress toward overcoming limited liability for the benefit of involuntary creditors (such as tort victims) and non-adjusting creditors (such as workers and consumers)39 has been glacial, if not completely stalled, in the Global North.40 Contrary to law-and-economics prescriptions, U.S. courts are less likely to pierce the corporate veil in tort cases compared to contract cases and in the parent-subsidiary setting compared to other contexts.41 Katharina Pistor has recently decried how limited liability has let shareholders off the hook for harm caused to stakeholders in case after case.42

-Unbeknownst to most observers, the strongest challenges to limited liability as an obstacle to stakeholder protection have come from the Global South.
-Brazil's attack on limited liability visà-vis involuntary and non-adjusting creditors provides a particularly vivid example of innovative, if potentially problematic, approaches to stakeholder protection in the developing world.
+Unbeknownst to most observers, the strongest challenges to limited liability as an obstacle to stakeholder protection have come from the Global South, particularly from Brazil.
+Brazil's attack on limited liability vis-à-vis involuntary and non-adjusting creditors provides a particularly vivid example of innovative, if potentially problematic, approaches to stakeholder protection in the developing world.
 Brazil has effectively eliminated limited liability for compensation of harm to consumers, workers, and victims of environmental harm, as well as for directors, officers and controlling shareholders of failed financial institutions.
-Interestingly, stakeholder-friendly veil piercing in Brazil is a fairly recent phenomenon dating to the last few decades, not a remnant of antiquated laws, indigenous tradition or colonial history.
+43 Interestingly, stakeholder-friendly veil piercing in Brazil is a fairly recent phenomenon dating to the last few decades, not a remnant of antiquated laws, indigenous tradition or colonial history.

-Just like in other jurisdictions, limited liability is a very traditional element of the corporate form in Brazil, recognized since its first corporations in the early nineteenth century and explicitly contemplated in all corporate statutes since the Commercial Code of 1850.
-If anything, Brazil
+Just like in other jurisdictions, limited liability is a very traditional element of the corporate form in Brazil, recognized since its first corporations in the early nineteenth century and explicitly

-36 STEPHEN M. BAINBRIDGE & M. TODD HENDERSON, LIMITED LIABILITY: A LEGAL AND ECONOMIC ANALYSIS 293 (2016) ("from a policy perspective, the considerations justifying limited liability insofar as individual shareholders are concerned seem far less powerful when applied to corporate shareholders").
+37 STEPHEN M. BAINBRIDGE & M. TODD HENDERSON, LIMITED LIABILITY: A LEGAL AND ECONOMIC ANALYSIS 293 (2016) ("from a policy perspective, the considerations justifying limited liability insofar as individual shareholders are concerned seem far less powerful when applied to corporate shareholders").
 See also, for the broader argument that the costs of asset partitioning are greater, and the benefits are smaller, within the corporate group compared to outside of it, Henry Hansmann & Richard Squire, External and Internal Asset Partitioning: Corporations and Their Subsidiaries, in OXFORD HANDBOOK ON CORPORATE LAW AND GOVERNANCE (Jeffrey N. Gordon & Wolf-Georg Ringe eds., 2018).

-37 See, e.g., Cees van Dam, Breakthrough in Parent Company Liability: Three Shell Defeats, an End of an Era and New Paradigms, 18 EUR.
-Co. & FIN.
-L. REV. 714 (2021) (describing how 2021 decisions in the U.K. and the Netherlands "have changed the course of parent company liability," confirming that parents may owe a duty of care with respect to the operational activities of subsidiaries).
+38 See, e.g., Cees van Dam, Breakthrough in Parent Company Liability: Three Shell Defeats, an End of an Era and New Paradigms, 18 Eur.
+Co. & Fin.
+L. Rev. 714 (2021) (describing how 2021 decisions in the U.K. and the Netherlands "have changed the course of parent company liability," confirming that parents may owe a duty of care with respect to the operational activities of subsidiaries).
 Interestingly, these recent bolder approaches by U.K. and Dutch courts can be interpreted as a form of reverse convergence to initiatives in the Global South described below, even if they remain narrower in imposing fault-based, rather than strict, liability on parent companies.